MeenakshiShankar/TrizLabz_Assignment/README.md

 # TrizLabz_Assignment
-This repo is made for the purpose of submitting the Assignment Code for Internship at TrizLabz
+This repo is made for the purpose of submitting the Assignment Code for Internship at TrizLabz.
+Repo only contains the code files all the associated diagrams and hardware details are shared in the PPT.

 Contributors to Rep